icambridge/iain.sexy/source/_posts/2014-10-09-my-opinion-on-testing-code-with-3rd-party-api-calls.markdown

 * Write integration tests that mocks the API
 * Write smoke test the API

 The idea here is again we allow unit testing by wrapping and mocking.
-Then with the integration tests we ensure all the code within our application even 3rd party code all integrate together and that everything goes well when the API returns what we expect.
+Then with the integration tests we ensure all the code within our application, even 3rd party code all integrate together and that everything goes well when the API returns what we expect.
 Then we smoke test the API to ensure it hasn't changed and all works the way we expect it to.

 # Reason behind my approach